inducer/codepy/doc/source/index.rst

     jit
     faq

-If you are looking for the :mod:`codepy.cgen` module, it has been moved to a separate package called :mod:`cgen`, see also that package's `package index page <http://pypi.python.org/pypi/cgen>`_.
+If you are looking for the ``codepy.cgen`` module, it has been moved to a separate package called :mod:`cgen`, see also that package's `package index page <http://pypi.python.org/pypi/cgen>`_.